Touch In Childhood

 Conclusion

 Touch is not a “bonus” of childhood; it is a fundamental requirement.
 It is the invisible thread that weaves together biological health, emotional stability, and social intelligence.
-As we navigate an increasingly digital and distant world, reclaiming the importance of the human touch ensures that the next generation grows up feeling grounded, secure, and profoundly connected to the world around them.
+Understanding the true science of touch opens the door to profound emotional and physical healing.
+As we navigate an increasingly digital and distant world, reclaiming the importance of the human touch ensures that the next generation grows up feeling grounded, secure, and profoundly connected from youth all the way into our final years as seniors.